About the EU RO MR Group

 From 1 January 2020 to 31 December 2020

 The Technical Committee is responsible for:

-- developing recommendations for the Advisory Board regarding the identification of appropriate materials, equipment and components for Mutual Recognition;
+- developing recommendations for the Steering Committee regarding the identification of appropriate materials, equipment and components for Mutual Recognition;

 - adopting the agreed technical requirements and procedures to use for Mutual Recognition of classification certificates;